 As the Noise Regs call it, this is the First Exposure Action Value.
 Think of this as being an initial identification of 'aye aye, we may have a bit of a problem here guv'.
-(The HSE for some reason didn't use that precise wording - can't see why as it describes it perfectly).
+(The HSE didn't use that precise wording which is their loss as it describes it perfectly).

 Meeting either of these, (it doesn't have to be both), is a sign that noise levels are getting too high and certain requirements kick in.

 If you have reason to believe the noise levels are reaching 80 dB(A) the first thing to do is a noise assessment if you haven't done one already.

 Provide Hearing protection